-In May 2015, the Company entered into an operating lease for 30,376 square feet of laboratory and office facilities in South San Francisco, California.
+In May 2015, the Company entered into an operating lease for 30,376 square feet of laboratory and office facilities in South San Francisco, California, which was scheduled to expire in May 2022.
 In April 2018, the Company amended the lease agreement to include an additional 6,378 square feet of laboratory and office space increasing the total leased premises to 36,754 square feet.
 The lease amendment extended the lease term to November 2026 and contained scheduled rent increases over the lease term and an option for the Company to extend the lease for an additional five-year term.